Life Cycle of a Cluster

 The following diagram shows the life cycle of a cluster and how each stage maps to a particular cluster state.

-Hadoop cluster.
+provisions a Hadoop cluster.
 During this phase, the cluster state is

 STARTING.
 Next, any user-defined bootstrap actions are run.